ulfalizer/Kconfiglib/README.md

-Thanks to a patch from Philip Craig (https://github.com/philipc) that adds support for the new `allnoconfig_y` option (which sets the user value of certain symbols to `y` during `make allconfig` to improve coverage) and fixes an obscure issue with `comment`s inside `choice`s, the testsuite now passes with Linux v4.0-rc3.
+Thanks to a patch from Philip Craig (https://github.com/philipc) that adds support for the new `allnoconfig_y` option (which sets the user value of certain symbols to `y` during `make allconfig` to improve coverage) and fixes an obscure issue with `comment`s inside `choice`s (that didn't affect correctness but made outputs differ), the testsuite now passes with Linux v4.0-rc3.
 Very little seems to have changed in the C implementation over the past years, which makes me happy. :)

 Despite the warnings, modules *are* supported by the way (otherwise tests would break horribly).
 The warnings are related to `option modules`, which lets you select which